Standard tuning on the guitar (EADGBe)

 This can be done by playing on specific strings, for example the so-called 5th Fret Guitar Tuning Method, and get the right tune by comparing the sounds.
 The method can be quite difficult if you’re a beginner, but you can watch this video and listen to the notes and at the same time play the strings on your guitar and turn the tuning pegs until you get a similar sound.

 Short explanation of standard tuning

 So why are e, a, d, g, b and e chosen to be standard for this instrument?
-It's plainly because it is suitably in many ways.
+It's plainly because it is suitable in many ways.
 It makes it easier to play chords in the most common keys and it is also beneficial for playing scales.
 In other words, the cause for the arrangement of the tuning is pragmatic.

-The guitar strings name or letters may confuse some.
+The names, or letters, of the guitar strings may confuse some.
 For instance, why is the second e written in small letters when the rest is written as capitals?
 This is done to distinguish them: the second e (the highest string) is two octaves above the other.